 Mandatory/Compliance Training: Mandatory training refers to essential training sessions that all employees are required to complete as a condition of their employment.
 These sessions typically cover critical topics related to compliance, safety, legal requirements, and district policies.
 Attendance and completion of mandatory training are compulsory for all staff members, and failure to participate may result in disciplinary actions.
-For the 2023-24, the following training courses are considered mandatory: Ethics, Active Shooter, Emergency Response, and Cyber Security Training must be completed by December 1, 2023, as a condition of employment.
+The following training courses are considered mandatory: Ethics, Active Shooter, Emergency Response, and Cyber Security Training must be completed by December 6, 2024, as a condition of employment.
 APS reserves the right add additional compliance training based on the needs of the district at any given point in the school year.